hung303mc/workplace_javascript/README.md

 ---
 ### Course 3: Front-End Javascript Frameworks: AngularJS Overview
-This lesson gives you a big picture view of the Full Stack Web Development and positions the current course in the overall structure of the specialization.
-This provides you the context for doing this course and sets the path forward in this course.
-The first video gives you an overview of full stack web development.
-You may skip this video if you have seen it already in the previous course.
-The second video gives you an overview of this course and the various topics to be covered in this course.
-The third video explains how to make the best use of the learning resources available in the course.
-You may skip this video if you have already seen it in the previous course.
-At the end of this lesson, you will be able to:

-- [ ] Understand what is meant by full stack in the context of web development
+Welcome to Front-End JavaScript Frameworks: AngularJS course.
+This course is the third in the series of courses that form part of the Full-Stack Web Development Specialization.
+This course will give you an overview of client-side JavaScript frameworks, in particular AngularJS.
+You will learn about AngularJS, the model-view-controller framework, Angular directives, filters, and controllers.
+You will design a single page application using AngularJS.
+You will learn about client-server communication between your Angular application and a RESTful server.
+You will also learn about Web tools like Grunt, Gulp and Yo, and Yeoman workflow.

+At the end of this course, you will be able to:

+- [ ] Set up, design and style a single page application using AngularJS
-- [ ] Distinguish between front-end, back-end and full stack web development
+- [ ] Enable client-server communication between your Angular application and a RESTful server
-- [ ] Understand the position of this course in the context of this specialisation
+- [ ] Make use of web tools to setup and manage your Angular application.